ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-Tony Thompson never slack chatted to me again during my employment, never offering his thoughts on my cool pedal board, or what he, a man in his 40s, thought of _The X Files_ when growing up, after responding to everything else we had spoken on that week.
+Nicolas Senger never slack chatted to me again during my employment, never offering his thoughts on my cool pedal board, or what he, a man in his 40s, thought of _The X Files_ when growing up, after responding to everything else we had spoken on that week.
-# Pt 1 Chapter 5 -- Third Week at Weber-Aufderhar, 2/28/22
+# Pt 1 Chapter 5 -- Third Week at Runolfsdottir Group, 2/28/22

 > Michael: [after having Spencer committed to a psych ward for his alien paranoia] "Spencer, you can't be here."
 >